 or instagram @ylvaoknelid.

-Malin Skogberg grew up on an island outside Göteborg, but lives and works in Stockholm now.
-She has studied Graphic Design at Forsbergs skola, several courses in storytelling at HDK (Högskolan för konsthantverk och design) in Göteborg, and at Serieskolan in Malmö.
-She freelances as an Illustrator and Comic artist when she's not working with Seriestorm.
-Before she used to work at preschools.
+Malin grew up on an island outside Göteborg, but lives and works in Stockholm now.
+She has studied Graphic Design at Forsbergs skola, several courses in storytelling at HDK (Högskolan för konsthantverk och design) in Göteborg, and Kvarnby folkhögskola's comic course in Malmö.
+She freelances as an Illustrator, Comic artist and Graphic Designer.

 Sara Taub Mkelle

 Sara is a project manager with an interest for community development, culture and justice issues.
 She studied documentary filmmaking at Biskops-Arnö, political science at Södertörns Högskola and international project management at Nätverkstan, Göteborg.
 Previous work includes teaching documentary filmmaking at Hola Folkhögskola and method development in the project “Art as a place to meet” (www.kosom.se).
 In 2014 she co-founded “Myller Kultur & Händelser” (www.myllerkultur.se), a cooperative in arts, tourism and cultural project.
 She is currently chairperson of Myller Kultur & händelser, and also of “Assaredsskolans föräldrakooperativa grundskola”, an elementary school in Gothenburg.

 Sandra Chinery-Hesse lives in Göteborg and works as Seriestorm's Communicator.
 She cares for equality, community development and integration.
 Sandra has a Degree of Master of Laws and used to work as a Operations Developer and in teambuilding.
 In her spare time she enjoys traveling, running a book club and planning on how to improve the world.